msyea/github-actions-runner-rootless/README.md

 # GitHub Actions Runner

-Built on `ubuntu:20.04`, configured for rootless dind 🎉, impossible without valuable advice from @kenichi-shibata and @sidick and work by @myoung34.
+Built on `ubuntu:20.04`, configured for rootless dind 🎉, impossible without invaluable advice from @kenichi-shibata and @sidick and work by @msyea.
 ## Inspiration from
 * https://github.com/cruizba/ubuntu-dind showed me it was possible on ubuntu
 * https://github.com/myoung34/docker-github-actions-runner showed it running docker outside docker - inspired API and wrote some README - rights theirs